Student affairs: Student affairs professionals

-Student Affairs professionals are individuals who serve in a supportive capacity and provide a variety of supports and services within Higher Education.
+Student affairs professionals are individuals who serve in a supportive capacity and provide a variety of supports and services within higher education.

 Roles range from service providers to senior leadership.
 Staff have diverse backgrounds and programs of study, bringing a wealth of knowledge and research aimed at best supporting students in their development during the course of their studies.
 Relying on current student development theories, they support the whole student (physical, emotional, and mental health).
 Challenges in meeting this goal include budget cuts, emotional strain, crisis-related issues, feeling devalued, and having to do more with less.

-Student Affairs professionals are often the first point of contact for students in crisis situations, which may include sexual violence, suicidal ideation, severe mental health episodes, hate crimes/discrimination.
+Student affairs professionals are often the first point of contact for students in crisis situations, which may include sexual violence, suicidal ideation, severe mental health episodes, hate crimes and discrimination.
 As first responders with exposure to traumatic information, they may be prone to occupational burnout and compassion fatigue.

-Preparation for student affairs
+Preparation

-Some Student Affairs professionals and College Student Personnel (CSP) have completed graduate work with a complementary assistantship.
+Some student affairs professionals and college student personnel (CSP) have completed graduate work with a complementary assistantship.
 An assistantship can be an entry-level position, but is usually a part-time paraprofessional position with compensation including tuition waiver, professional development and a stipend.
 These are sometimes called graduate assistant positions.
 The graduate program is usually two academic years of full-time study with opportunities for internship and abroad opportunities.
 Universities offer graduate programs sometimes called College Student Personnel (for example, at Bucknell University), Higher Education Student Affairs, or Educational Leadership which lead to a Master of Education (MEd), Master of Arts (MA) degree, or Master of Science (MSc) degree.
-Doctoral programs also exist for student affairs professionals, leading to an Doctorate in Education (EdD) or Doctor of Philosophy (PhD).
+Doctoral programs also exist for student affairs professionals, leading to a Doctorate in Education (EdD) or Doctor of Philosophy (PhD).

-Student Affairs professionals or College Student Personnel (CSP) graduate programs may include classes in psychology, business, law, communication, inter- and intra-personal counseling, higher education, and group dynamics.
+Student affairs professionals or college student personnel (CSP) graduate programs may include classes in psychology, business, law, communication, inter- and intra-personal counseling, higher education, and group dynamics.
 These help to form a foundation for creating relationships with students, faculty, staff, and parents.
-College Student Personnel programs tend to be found in departments of leadership, counseling, psychology and education.
+College student personnel programs tend to be found in departments of leadership, counseling, psychology and education.
 Traditionally these programs have an emphasis in administration, student development theory, or counseling.

 There are also many other ways to learn more about and prepare for a position in student affairs.
-This can include completing certificates, reading prominent journals, volunteering or attending conferences for student affairs organizations (such as CACUSS or other professional organizations as listed below), and networking with student affairs professionals in the areas that you may want to work in.
+This can include completing certificates, reading prominent journals, volunteering or attending conferences for student affairs organizations (such as CACUSS or other professional organizations as listed below), and networking with student affairs professionals.

 For Canadians looking to enter student affairs, some useful certificates to attain can include SafeTalk training, Applied Suicide Intervention Skills Training (ASIST), Mental Health First Aid training, and Standard First Aid training.
 Additionally, it is important for student affairs professionals to have theoretical and practical knowledge and experiences in providing support and resources to students outside the classroom.